Hyponatremia and hyperkalemia in adrenal insufficiency

 - University of Rochester School of Medicine and Dentistry

 André Lacroix, MD

-The electrolyte disturbances in primary adrenal insufficiency are due to diminished secretion of cortisol and aldosterone.
+The electrolyte disturbances in primary adrenal insufficiency are due to diminished secretion of cortisol and aldosterone (see "Causes of primary adrenal insufficiency (Addison's disease)").
 A major function of aldosterone is to increase urinary potassium secretion.
 As a result, hypoaldosteronism can be associated with hyperkalemia and mild metabolic acidosis [1,2].
 Sodium wasting is a variable feature of this disorder.
 It is not prominent in adults with isolated hypoaldosteronism, probably because aldosterone secretion is only modestly reduced.
 (See "Etiology, diagnosis, and treatment of hypoaldosteronism (type 4 RTA)".)

 Although aldosterone normally enhances sodium reabsorption, other sodium-retaining factors (such as angiotensin II and norepinephrine) are able to compensate for the decreased availability of aldosterone .
 However, patients with primary adrenal insufficiency may have severe hypoaldosteronism, leading to salt wasting and possibly hypotension and adrenal crisis.
 (See "Clinical manifestations of adrenal insufficiency in adults".)

 Other causes of hyponatremia and hyperkalemia, as well as the evaluation of patients with hyponatremia or hyperkalemia, are discussed elsewhere.
-(See "Causes of hyponatremia" and "Causes and evaluation of hyperkalemia in adults" and "Evaluation of the patient with hyponatremia".)
+(See "Causes of hyponatremia in adults" and "Causes and evaluation of hyperkalemia in adults" and "Diagnostic evaluation of adults with hyponatremia".)